lucad54/ld-portfolio-educ3610/pages/reflections.md

 {% include feature/nav-menu.html sections="Description;Transcript;Links;Acknowledgments;References" %}

-## Description

-This is a collection of reflections completed for EDUC3610.
+## This is a collection of reflections completed for EDUC3610

 ## Reflection 1 - Deploying My Website